U.S. to donate 500 million Pfizer vaccine doses globally -sources | Health

 - United States

-The Biden administration plans to donate 500 million Pfizer coronavirus vaccine doses to about 100 countries over the next two years, three sources familiar with the matter told Reuters.
-The United States is likely to distribute 200 million shots this year and 300 million in the first half of next year, they said.
+The Biden administration plans to donate 500 million Pfizer coronavirus vaccine doses to nearly 100 countries over the next two years, three sources familiar with the matter told Reuters on Wednesday.
+The United States is likely to distribute 200 million shots this year and another 300 million in the first half of next year, they said.

 U.S. President Joe Biden will announce the deal on Thursday at the Group of Seven meeting of the world's wealthiest countries in Britain, one of the people said.
 The deal was negotiated over the past four weeks by White House COVID-19 response coordinator Jeff Zients and the coronavirus task force team, one of the sources said.